 The price?
 Just $40.

-Lululemon’s Ta Ta Tamer bra quickly became popular due to the support it’s provides women of all cup sizes along with the fun shape, setting it apart from other brands.
-What makes this bra so great is it’s ability to be customized for you, your breasts and your tastes.
+Lululemon’s Ta Ta Tamer bra quickly became popular due to the support it provides women of all cup sizes along with the fun shape, setting it apart from other brands.
+What makes this bra so great is its ability to be customized for you, your breasts and your tastes.

 What’s not so great?
-This bra is wide, meaning it covers a lot of space which for a sports bra is what you’re after.
-For some women however, they find this to be bulky and desire something that provides support while covering as little area as possible.
+This bra is wide, meaning it covers a lot of space — which, for a sports bra, is what you’re after.
+Some women, however, find this to be bulky and desire something that provides support while covering as little area as possible.

 Also at $58, the price is a bit more than the others listed.